muarshad01/Quran_Topics/Quran_Topics/Ibrahim_AS.md

 ***

+* His Father (Azar)
 * Wife Sara and Hajra
-* His Father (Azar)
-* Was Thrown in Fire
+* Was Thrown in Fire by Namrood
 * Was ordered to Leave Ismael and Hajra in Makkah
 * Was ordered to Slaughter his Son